ecsyjs/ecsy/docs/manual/Architecture.md

 ### Components pooling
 Usually an ECSY application will involve adding and removing components in real time.
 Allocating resources in a performance sensitive application is considered a bad pattern as the garbage collector will get called often and it will hit the performance.
-In order to minimize it ECSY includes automatic pooling for components.
+In order to minimize it ECSY includes pooling for components.
-This means that if we add component to an entity as:
+This means that everytime a component is added to an entity as:
 ```javascript
 entity.addComponent(ComponentA)
 ```
-the engine will try to reuse a `ComponentA` instance from a pool of components previously created, and it won't allocate a new one instead.
-Once we are done with that component and do `entity.removeComponent(ComponentA)`, it will get returned to the pool, ready to be used by other entity.
+the engine will try to reuse a `ComponentA` instance from the pool of components previously created, and it won't allocate a new one instead.
+When releasing the component, by calling `entity.removeComponent(ComponentA)`, it will get returned to the pool, ready to be used by other entity.

 ECSY should know how to reset a component to its original state, that's why it's mandatory that components implements a `reset` method to get the benefits from pooling, otherwise you will get a warning message about it.